Enjoy DELICIOUS festive keto Christmas recipes with 30+ EASY mains, sides, and desserts (even if you're not keto).

-Creamy dreamy garlic Brussels sprouts, the perfect keto side dish.
+Creamy dreamy garlic Brussels sprouts, are the perfect keto side dish.

 Mashed cauliflower is the perfect alternative to mashed potatoes with herb butter.
 Add some garlic butter or cheese for extra flavor.

-Baked broccoli and cauliflower in a cheese sauce is the genius way to encourage your children to eat their veggies.
+Baked broccoli and cauliflower in a cheese sauce is a genius way to encourage your children to eat their veggies.

 Keto Christmas desserts

 Perhaps the hardest food group to enjoy sans-carbs are desserts.